honeycombio/honeycomb-opentelemetry-android/README.md

 ```

 #### Usage
-Wrap your SwiftUI views with `HoneycombInstrumentedComposable(name: String)`, like so:
+Wrap your Composables with `HoneycombInstrumentedComposable(name: String)`, like so:

 ```kotlin
 @Composable